Where to stay in Cyprus

 I usually rent a car and I alternate beach time to day trips.
 The north coast of Cyprus is unexplored to the most and you can’t usually drive there with a rented car.

-If not by car I organise day tours through agencies or websites, so many interesting sites to visit as Famagusta, just inside the Turkish Republic of Northern Cyprus (TRNC – Did you know that Cyprus is actually divided in two parts?
+If not by car I organise day tours through agencies or websites, so many interesting sites to visit as Famagusta, just inside the Turkish Republic of Northern Cyprus (TRNC – Did you know that Cyprus is actually divided into two parts?
 More information here).

-Here below a map with the best Cyprus areas to stay as well as with places to visit and enjoy simply with a day trip.
+Here below a map of the best Cyprus areas to stay in as well as places to visit and enjoy simply with a day trip.